 Backdropped by the Columbia River gorge, the stage sits high atop the cliffs overlooking the river.
 A lush, green hillside sprawls out before it and provides enough room for 26,000 butts.
 Virtually every musician who plays there takes a moment to reverently ponder the stunning beauty.
 To read the George Amphitheater concert schedule, click here.

-Skagit Valley is easily one of the most beautiful places in Washington State, even without the flowers and fanfare.
+Skagit Valley is easily one of the most beautiful places in Washington State, even without the tulips.
 Whenever we drive north on I-5 we always look forward to that point where the road crests and the valley comes into view.
 The city of Mt.
 Vernon is essentially the hub of the festival, although the flowers are in the fields west of town.
 To read more about Skagit Valley tulips, click here.

 Dry Falls could be dismissed as a couple of lakes in a scabby desert.
 However, what happened here is epic and worthy of investigation.